 The associated records are kept in an electronic file assigned sequentially by the complaint register number.
-The complaint register is maintained by the BOSSI Registrar or the PAIC Convenor.
+The complaint register is maintained by the BOSSI Registrar or their delegate.
 The entries include subsequent action taken in relation to the complaint, and copies of relevant material (correspondence, evidence) filed.